|Position:||Head Women's Basketball Coach|

 All of her hard work was rewarded after the 2010-11 season when she was named the Associated Press National Coach of the Year - sharing the award with Connecticut’s Geno Auriemma and Stanford’s Tara VanDerveer.

 Meier continued that success into the 2011-12 season, a year in which the Canes accomplished many firsts for the program.

-Miami defeated Maryland - the eventual ACC Tournament champ - twice during the regular season, the first when they were ranked No. 5 in the nation.
-It was the first time in program history that the Hurricanes had defeated a Top 5 team.
+Miami defeated Maryland - the eventual ACC Tournament champ - twice during the regular season, the first when the Terrapins were ranked fifth in the nation.
+It was the first time in program history that the Hurricanes had defeated a top-five team.
 Later in the year, UM ascended to its highest ranking ever, also at No. 5.

 For her dedication to the University of Miami and the athletic department, Meier was signed to a two-year contract extension, securing the Wheaton, Ill., native through the 2017-18 season.
 Prior to the 2014-15 season, Meier received another extension, through the 2020-21 campaign, and donated $75,000 back to the school to go towards women’s athletics as well as challenged to community to contribute too.

 A New Era

 Following an unprecedented career as one of the greatest athletes to ever play in the Atlantic Coast Conference, Meier quickly established herself in the coaching ranks.
 Following an impressive four-year tenure as the head coach at Charlotte where she helped bring the 49er program into national prominence, Meier made it clear that her goal was to make Miami one of the premier women’s basketball programs in the country.

 Creating a Winning Program